LD8/LD8.github.io/_posts/2020-03-26-JN-JavaScript-Notes-Basics.md

 ## scope

-vars with the same name: local scope take the precedence
+vars with the same name: var in local scope take the precedence

 ## switch() {}